-Not hearing from a loved one, especially during that 72-blackout period, can be alarming, but all the staff here at Oxford are dedicated to your peace of mind.
+Not hearing from a loved one can be alarming, but all the staff here at Oxford are dedicated to your peace of mind.

 If you’re not hearing from your loved one, or are just a bit worried, please give us a call anytime at 662-281-9992.
 (Extension 3 for Detox.
 Extension 1 for Residential.)